-The release button / handles of fibre SFPs are colour coded - Blue (TypeA) /Purple or Green (TypeB) for bi-directional, Blue for singlemode and Black for multimode.
-Blue LC connectors, as shown below should be used to terminate singlemode fibre, and beige connectors for multimode.
+The release button / handles of fibre SFPs are colour coded-blue for Singlemode, black for multimode.
+Blue LC connectors, as shown below, should be used to terminate Singlemode fibre, and beige coloured ones for multimode.

-Connectors / terminations
+Duplex Connectors / terminations

-Calrec fibre bi-directional SFPs use simplex LC connectors whilst multimode and singlemode use duplex LC connectors.
+Standard Calrec fibre SFPs, multimode and Singlemode, all use duplex LC connectors.
 The duplex termination requires two fibres per connection, one is a send path, the other is a receive path.
-When terminating the fibre, the send from one end should connect to the receive of the other and therefore they are 'cross-over', terminated A to B and B to A.
+When terminating the fibre, the send from one end should connect to the receive of the other and therefore they are 'crossover', terminated A to B and B to A. We recommend fibres are terminated with duplex connector housings to aid in connecting up with the correct polarity.